nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 ### --stop-agents-after

-By default, Nx Cloud won't terminate any agents until you invoke `npx nx-cloud stop-all-agents` because Nx Cloud doesn't know if you will need agents to run another command.
-This can result in agents being idle at the end of a CI run.

-You can fix it by telling Nx Cloud that it can terminate agents after it sees a certain
+You can tell Nx Cloud to terminate agents after it sees a certain
 target: `npx nx-cloud start-ci-run --stop-agents-after=e2e`.

 The target name for `--stop-agents-after` should be the last target run within your pipeline.
 If not, Nx Cloud will end the CI pipeline execution, preventing the subsequent commands from running.

-Incorrect example:
+#### Incorrect example:

 ```yaml
 - run: npx nx-cloud start-ci-run --stop-agents-after=build